MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-conditional-access.md

 6. Select **Enable policy**, and then **Create** to save your changes.

-For more information, see [Enable Windows Defender ATP with conditional access in Intune](https://docs.microsoft.com/intune/advanced-threat-protection).
+For more information, see [Enable Microsoft Defender ATP with conditional access in Intune](https://docs.microsoft.com/intune/advanced-threat-protection).

->Want to experience Windows Defender ATP?
+>Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-conditionalaccess-belowfoldlink)